TazeTSchnitzel/Sumochi/API.md

 `api_has_achievements`
 ----------------------

 Checks if the user has several achievements.
+Invalid achievements are ignored (i.e. they will result in `FALSE`).

 ###Example